apache/pekko-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 ## Events by tag reconciliation

-In the event that the `tag_views` table gets corrupted there is a @apidoc[akka.persistence.cassandra.reconciler.Reconciliation] tool that can help fix it.
+In the event that the `tag_views` table gets corrupted there is a @apidoc[org.apache.pekko.persistence.cassandra.reconciler.Reconciliation] tool that can help fix it.
 It can only be run while the application is offline but per persistence id operations can be used if it is known that the persistence id is not running.